natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-48-II%20otsu.md

 For Naval and Ground Battles, the Ki-48-II Otsu has the ability to equip the [[Ki-148 I-Go Model 1B]], a manually-guided cruise missile with 130 kg of TNT.
 Mounted under the fuselage, the missile adds a large amount of weight and drag, meaning that the pilot needs to find a target as quickly as possible to avoid being a target for interception.

 ==== Using the Ki-148 ====
 One will note that it is rather difficult to control the missile due to its natural tendency to pitch up at its maximum speed.
 Additionally, the visual control because increasingly difficult as the missile gets farther away from the aircraft.
 The pilot must keep the line of sight on the missile at all times to ensure it hits the target.
 This prevents the Ki-48 from taking evasive action whilst guiding the cruise missile.
 One trick to keeping the line of sight on the missile is to go into the gunner view, hover the crosshair on the target, and direct the missile to the crosshair.
 Launching the missile is relatively complicated due to the missile being unable to stay in front of the aircraft when dropped at too low of a speed or too high of an angle.
 Your best bet is to launch the missile less than 2 miles (3.5 km) away from the target at speeds exceeding 225 mph (375 km/h) to avoid being the missile lagging behind.
 If there is anti-air defense up, prioritize targeting it from farther away, to avoid being hit whilst guiding the missile.
+It's a good idea to cut throttle to 50% or less, to allow the missile to overtake the plane and to avoid approaching the target too quickly.
+This is especially useful when attacking groups of SPAAs, as they usually congregate near spawn and are closely packed together.
+Launch even farther away than normal, so they won't be able to hit you while guiding the missile.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"
 |-
-! colspan="7" | MEC elements
+! colspan="8" | MEC elements
 |-
 ! rowspan="2" | Mixer
 ! rowspan="2" | Pitch
 ! colspan="3" | Radiator
 ! rowspan="2" | Supercharger
 ! rowspan="2" | Turbocharger
+! rowspan="2" |Magneto
 |-
 !
 Oil !!
 Water !!
 Type
 |-
 | Controllable || Controllable<br>Not auto controlled || Controllable<br>Not auto controlled || Controllable<br>Not auto controlled || Separate || Controllable<br>2 gears || Not controllable
+|Controllable
+Not auto controlled
 |-
 |}